forta-network/docs/docs/bridging-fort.md

 !!! info "Forta Metamask Snap"
 Navigate web3 with confidence by [adding the Forta Network Metamask Snap to your wallet](https://snaps.metamask.io/snap/npm/forta-network/metamask-snap/).
-Learn more about how to protect yourself from scam with Forta [here](https://docs.forta.network/en/latest/Forta-for-Metamask/).
+Learn more about how to protect yourself from scams with Forta [here](https://docs.forta.network/en/latest/Forta-for-Metamask/).